 Easing back into the routine

-If you can set the tone as a relaxed, confident cancer survivor, chances are those around you may be less uptight, too.
-If you can see your return to work as a major step forward in your recovery, that will affect your attitude in the most positive way, too.
+If you present yourself as a relaxed, confident cancer survivor, chances are those around you will view you in the same light.
+Looking at your return to work as a major step forward in your recovery, will affect your attitude in the most positive way, too.

 After your medical leave is over, gear up for the next challenge: making your re-entry to your job as comfortable as possible.
 For cancer survivors, returning to work often brings mixed emotions: relief, trepidation, hope — and perhaps awkwardness.
 Even if you are sure you’re ready to return, you may worry: Will you encounter skepticism or support?
 That depends partly on how you approach the situation, experts say.
 Here are some suggestions for smoothing the transition from cancer patient back to valued employee.

 Follow Your Style

 If you’re naturally talkative and share information easily, you may want to update co-workers and your boss on your recovery.
 If you’re more private, just tell everyone you’re doing fine and let it go at that.
 (You can expect your supervisor to honor your requests for confidentiality.)
 How much you divulge can also depend on the work environment and whether other employees have taken time off for cancer treatment and returned to work successfully.